earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 In the field measured data, you have tree heights for each tree measured in each site.
 This is useful but really what your want is an average tree height value for all trees in that plot location.
-You need to `summarise` our data by unique plot id.
+You need to `summarise` your data by unique plot id.
 In this case you need a mean and max tree height value for each plot.

 You use `dplyr` to extract a summary tree height value for each plot.
-In this case, we will calculate the mean MEASURED tree height value for each plot.
+In this case, you will calculate the mean MEASURED tree height value for each plot.
 This value represents the average tree in each plot.
 You will also calculate the max height representing the max height for each plot.